wiremoons/wiremoons.github.io/_posts/2015-07-12-New-Text-Editors-for-All.md

 ---
-title : "New Text Editors for All" description : "The continuing appearance of new text editors that are superficially the same?"
+title : "New Text Editors for All" description : "The continuing appearance of new text editors that are superficially the same"
 published: true
-layout: post
 date : 2015-07-12
 tags : [ "editors", "atom", "text editing", "development" ]
-categories : ["development", "text editing", ]
+categories : [ "development", "text editing" ]
 ---
 ## New Text Editors for All